-The Essential Services Commission has updated the Compliance and Performance Reporting Guideline for energy businesses to strengthen protection for consumers and is seeking your feedback on these updates.
+The Essential Services Commission updated the Compliance and Performance Reporting Guideline for energy businesses to strengthen protection for consumers and sought your feedback on these updates.

 The Compliance and Performance Reporting Guideline describes the information energy retailers and distributors need to report to us on how they are performing and whether they are complying with their obligations.
 When an energy business does not comply with an obligation in the guideline, they must report this breach to us and start corrective actions.

-We published a draft decision paper and an updated Compliance and Performance Reporting Guideline on 13 September 2021 and invite submissions until 25 October 2021.
+We published a draft decision paper and an updated Compliance and Performance Reporting Guideline on 13 September 2021 and invited submissions until 25 October 2021.

 Over the past two years we have undertaken several energy reforms to strengthen protections for consumers.

 We have updated the Compliance and Performance Reporting Guideline to reflect these reforms.

 - classification of obligations on energy businesses to better reflect the harm or potential harm that could be caused to a consumer if a business did not comply with those obligations, and